chrispyles/fica/docs/index.rst

 .. literalinclude:: fica_demo.py
     :language: python

-To document the object ``fica_demo.CONFIG``, you would use the following in your RST file:
+To document the object ``fica_demo.Config``, you would use the following in your RST file:

 .. code-block:: rst

-    .. fica:: fica_demo.CONFIG
+    .. fica:: fica_demo.Config

 This would produce the following:

-.. fica:: fica_demo.CONFIG
+.. fica:: fica_demo.Config

 Note that even though the default for ``quuz`` is :py:obj:`fica.EMPTY` (and would therefore not be included in the dictionary returned by :py:meth:`fica.Config.to_dict` unless specified by the user),